Magnetic charge quantization from SYM considerations: Fayet-Iliopoulos gauge and Dirac monopole

-Note also that one can add another (or more) FI term(s) to the system again without changing it so $\chi_V$ is a representative of the equivalence class $8 \pi n$ where $n$ is an integer.
+Note also that one can add another (or more) FI-term(s) to the system again without changing it so $\chi_V$ is a representative of the equivalence class $8\pi n$, where $n$ is an integer.